-Every hummingbird book, article and expert will recommend planting flowers to attract backyard hummingbirds, but it takes more than just beautiful blooms to entice these birds for a visit.
-Many of the most common, widespread backyard flowers are actually terrible choices for attracting hummers, and knowing which blooms to avoid can help backyard birders develop stunning flowerbeds that will also serve as nutritious buffets for visiting hummingbirds.
+Every hummingbird book, article, and expert will recommend planting flowers to attract backyard hummingbirds, but it takes more than just beautiful blooms to entice these birds for a visit.
+Many of the most common, widespread flowers are actually terrible choices for attracting hummers, and knowing which blooms to avoid can help birders develop stunning flowerbeds that will also serve as nutritious buffets for visiting hummingbirds.

 Why Not All Flowers Are Hummingbird-Friendly

-Flowers that are not native to hummingbirds' typical ranges may be less recognizable to the birds, and hybrid cultivars – though they may have the proper shape and colors that appeal to hummingbirds – may also not have sufficient nectar and would not keep a hummingbird's interest.
+Flowers that are not native to hummingbirds' typical ranges may be less recognizable to the birds, and hybrid cultivars, even with the proper shape and colors that appeal to hummingbirds, may also not have sufficient nectar and would not keep a hummingbird's interest.
 Even if a flower is initially appealing to hummingbirds, if the plant is an invasive, exotic variety it may be less suitable as part of a hummingbird garden because using it would crowd out other plants that are more attractive and could eventually damage additional landscaping.

 Flowers Hummingbirds Don't Like

-While any curious hummingbird may investigate any flower before it decides whether or not to sip at the bloom or stay nearby, some flowers that are most popular in backyard gardens are least popular with hummingbirds.
-Blooms that do not typically appeal to hummingbirds include:
+While any curious hummingbird may investigate any flower before it decides whether or not to sip at the bloom or stay nearby, some flowers that are most popular in landscaping, containers, and gardens are least popular with hummingbirds.
+Blooms that do not strongly appeal to hummingbirds include:

 - Lily of the valley